Tag Archive: Mobara Twin

 The highlight of the event was participating in the triple class with Shino and Riichan in team “Nishi Tokorozawa Racing”!
 None of us did particularly well as far as results went, but the event itself was a lot of fun.

-This upcoming week’s schedule includes the D1SL final at Tsukuba Circuit, an Ito Auto trackday, and the G1GP and Drift Matsuri.Comment on this article
+This upcoming week’s schedule includes the D1SL final at Tsukuba Circuit, an Ito Auto trackday, and the G1GP and Drift Matsuri.Comments Off on WEEKEND EDITION: Driving and not shooting

 Here’s a couple of cars I saw a while ago out at Mobara Twin that some people might find interesting.16 Comments